davidbrewer/xmonad-ubuntu-conf/README.md

 #### Special workspaces

 There are two workspaces which have a special configuration.
 They are locked to a special layout, and certain programs will always spawn on those workspaces.
-* The **Chat** workspace (7) uses a special chat-focused layout called **IM Grid**.
-In this layout, one window is identified as the "roster" and it is displayed tall and skinny on the left side of the screen.
-The remaining windows, which are individual chat sessions, are displayed in a grid to the right of the roster area.
-This default configuration assumes you are using Empathy for your chat software, and any Empathy windows that are launched will automatically get sent to the chat workspace.
+* The **Chat** workspace (7) is where I keep my Slack session.
+It's configured to always use a full screen layout.
+In addition, any Slack windows that are launched will automatically be sent to this workspace.
 * The **Pix** workspace (9) is locked on the **ThreeCol** layout, which is especially suitable for working with GIMP because you can put the image you are working on in the master pane and let all the panels tile to the left and right of the image.
 Any GIMP windows that are launched will automatically be sent to this workspace.

 ### Multiple monitors